leon332157/grail-py3/README.md

 * Requires features of Python 3.3.
 The source code has been updated to use new data types and standard library features, and support for prior Python versions has been dropped.
-* The pickle bookmarks format is not compatible with the older version.
-Any old bookmarks cache file (~/.grail/grail-bookmarks.pkl) should be removed.
-This should normally be fine because the bookmarks are also saved in a Netscape file by default.
+* The pickle bookmarks filename suffix is now “.pkl5”, because the format is not compatible with the older version.
+This should normally be fine because the bookmarks will be loaded from a Netscape file by default.
 * The modules have been incorporated into a package named _grail_.
 The package and modules within it can be invoked using the “python3 -m” option.